 There is no cure for women with pelvic pain and endometriosis, and there is an unmet need for better treatments.

-The Excellence in Pelvic Pain and Endometriosis Care and Treatment (EXPPECT) team aims to provide high quality, evidence-based and patient-centred management of pelvic pain and carries out pioneering endometriosis research.
+The EXPPECT team in Edinburgh aims to provide high quality, evidence-based and patient-centred management of pelvic pain and carries out pioneering endometriosis research.

 EXPPECT (external website)

 Functional disorders are one of the commonest reasons for patients to see a neurologist.
 They include problems such as dissociative (non-epileptic) seizures, functional movement disorders (such as tremors, spasms or jerks) and functional limb weakness.
 Functional Neurological Disorders (sometimes abbreviated to FND) are genuine and often disabling.
 They relate to a disorder of nervous system functioning but not brain disease.
 Other terms used to describe these hidden and stigmatised disorders include conversion disorder and psychogenic disorders.